-Universal Architectural Styles every Architect should know
+Universal Architectural Styles Every Architect Should Know

 World Home Architectural Styles in History

-Looking back in history: the popularity of the old world styles came at the top of the list.
-Remarkably, the English, French, Tuscan, and Spanish homes with traditional architectural construction materials are the starting point for all the modern styles of what we consider to be the private housing sector.Note: We should not be compromised hereby with the other housing types such as the condo or condominium residential and complexes that own their originality to the global Industrial Revolution and its need for solving the overpopulation problem as a consequence of it.
+Looking back in history, the popularity of old-world styles came at the top of the list.
+Remarkably, English, French, Tuscan, and Spanish homes with traditional architectural construction materials are the starting point for all the modern styles of what we consider to be the private housing sector.

 A Big Variation in Home Architectural Styles

-Good to note and as previously mentioned: All the samples and models that I’ve been discussing in this article concerning the world home styles mainly concern the American Houses style and related art in general, and especially the Private Residences which are considered to have their global dominance in this industry.Each prototype will be featured in a presentation and explicative image(s) for more assimilation of the related architectural element. (*) The listing isn’t sorted under any specific categorization.
-Items are randomly chosen.
+Good to note and as previously mentioned, all the samples and models that I’ve been discussing in this article concerning the world home styles mainly concern the American house style and related art in general, and especially the Private Residences which are considered to have their global dominance in this industry.

 1. The Craftsman